 There are many best practices to guide the creation of advocacy campaigns.
-Most best practices cover high-level concepts that both industry veterans and grassroots professionals understand.
-So what happens when best practices are followed...yet engagement rates aren't at desired levels?
-It may not be time to go back to the drawing board, but it may be time to dig a little deeper and start asking questions that lead to better insight.
+Most of these cover high-level concepts that grassroots professionals understand.
+So what happens when best practices are followed, yet engagement rates, supporter growth, and policy goals aren't being reached?
+It may not be time to go back to the drawing board just yet, but it may be time to dig a little deeper into your campaigns and start asking questions that might lead to better insight.
 Here are 22 questions to ask before you launch your next advocacy campaign:

 A Chamber of Commerce offers many substantial benefits to its membership.
 Scroll down to learn about four value propositions offered by Chambers of Commerce to its members, and how these member-focused opportunities often result in positive outcomes for the organization as well.

 It's undeniable that digital tools have had an incredible impact on influencing public policy and the government relations profession.
 From nonprofit staffs to lobbyists and everyone in between, the adoption of digital tools and strategies has proved valuable in shaping legislation and regulations.
 They have also applied data and analytics to a field once left up to hoping a meeting went well.
 Now nonprofits, associations, and government relations professionals can understand where their supporters lie, how many messages are going to legislators, and use that as proof of efficacy.

 Chambers of Commerce represent the many business owning voices of a community (or state), and with such economic responsibility, it is important that chambers have the ability to advocate on behalf of their members.
 The U.S. Chamber of Commerce designates an entire section of their website to advocacy, including examples of regional chambers and their experience with public policy initiatives- take a look here.
 Digital advocacy tools give a Chamber of Commerce the ability to do just that.
 Below are just a few of the key reasons why a Chamber’s should design and implement a digital advocacy strategy: